Awesomely Creative Ways to Furnish Your Short-Term Rentals on a Budget

-I love a good real estate investor meet up.
-I’m in Northern Colorado and have the opportunity to attend two nearby.
+I love a good real estate investor meetup.
+I’m in Northern Colorado and have had the opportunity to attend a few nearby.
 I take advantage of that opportunity as often as I can, and I recently met a fantastic woman who had some pretty awesome, think-outside-the-box ideas for furnishing short-term rentals.

 Host a Design Contest

 Our lovely investor, Gwen, had a property that she purchased and needed to immediately furnish as a vacation rental because she had her first renter coming soon after she closed.
 On top of that, she has a full-time job and didn’t really have time to do it on her own.

 Gwen didn’t have unlimited funds to use for furnishings, so she put on her creative thinking cap and came up with a design contest—furnish the home completely, using the extra odds and ends Gwen had at her own house, plus a $2,000 budget for purchases.
 Winner gets $500 cash.

 She announced it on Craigslist and quickly narrowed down her applicants to the two most qualified candidates.
 She decided on Jenny, gave her a tour of the property and the money for the furnishings, and set her loose.

 Jenny shopped consignment stores, second-hand shops, and even thrift stores, along with discount department stores like Ross, T.J.Maxx, and Marshall’s, and outlets like Nordstrom Rack.

 With a tight time frame of one week, our illustrious investor needed her designer-contestant to knock it out of the park—and boy, did Jenny deliver!

 Gwen estimates that Jenny did end up going a smidgen over budget, but Jenny furnished the entire property—including beds, linens, bathroom supplies, living area, the full kitchen, and even wall decor—in one week.
 Gwen happily paid Jenny her $500 bonus and still uses most of those furnishings to this day!